HenSch90/SiD/Modul-B1_Geschlecht.md

 in:

-q: Wenn Sie an die Lehrenden in Ihrem aktuellen Semester denken: Wie hoch ist der Anteil an weiblichem Lehrpersonal?
+q: Wenn Sie an die Lehrenden in Ihren Lehrveranstaltungen denken: Wie hoch ist der Anteil an weiblichem Lehrpersonal?

 is: